-Secure Shell or SSH is a network protocol that allows data to be exchanged using a secure channel between two networked devices such as a computer and the EtherWAN Managed Switch.
-SSH is disabled by default on the V1.94.3 EtherWAN Managed Switch.
+Secure Shell or SSH is a network protocol that allows data to be exchanged using a secure channel between two networked devices such as a computer and the managed switch.
+SSH is disabled by default on the switch.

 To enable or disable SSH: